Eduardo-Ortega102/Temperature-Converter/README.md

 ### What is this repository for? ###

-This repository is a kata of fluent API and TDD.
+This repository is a kata of fluent API and TDD using Java SE 8.

 The aim of the software is converting temperature from one scale to another.
 The scales that will be available are: Celsius, Fahrenheit and Kelvin.

 ### Class diagram ###